-I'm not an auto insurance expert, so I reached out to Melanie Hart at USAA to help me better understand the subject.
+I'm not an auto insurance expert, so I reached out to Melanie Hart, an insurance expert at USAA, to help me better understand the subject.

 Liability coverage can contain a couple of different parts, but generally covers the expenses of other people if you cause an accident.
 This might include property damage, including the vehicle, trees, houses, etc., medical payments, legal bills, and any other kind of judgement made against you.